jeff-hykin/to-esm/readme.md

 # What is this for?

-Converting NodeJS require statements to EcmaScript import statments (for JavaScript and TypeScript)
+Converting NodeJS require statements to EcmaScript import statments using the Tree Sitter parser (NOT REGEX like all the other tools out there).
+Works for JavaScript and TypeScript.

 # How do I use it?